joydeeproy87/JavaScript_30/README.md

-# 30 Days Vanilla JS Challenge.
+# 30 Days Vanilla JS Challenge
 Visit the links to know more!!!

 01 - JavaScript Drum Kit - <a href="https://joydeeproy87.github.io/JavaScript_30/01-JavaScript_Drum_Kit/" target="_blank">See Demo</a>